 Cons: Subpar fuel economy, even for the midsize SUV class; rugged interior materials might feel too stark for some shoppers; limited seat padding means mediocre comfort; more at home on off-road trails than city-street commuting

-CG Says: Nissan’s off-road-oriented SUV gets new connectivity features, upgraded stereo, and more standard equipment on some trim levels for 2014.
+CG Says: Nissan’s off-road-oriented SUV gets new connectivity features, an upgraded audio system, and more standard equipment on some trim levels for the 2014 model year.
 Xterra is a bit smaller than most midsize SUVs and the frame rails claim some cabin space, so interior room trails the competition.
 Its body-on-frame design creates a subpar on-road ride, and the no-frills off-road orientation means it’s less refined than most of today’s crossovers.
 However, that rugged demeanor and youthful attitude are selling points for those who want a go-anywhere SUV instead of a comfortable crossover.
 The Xterra also trails most crossovers in terms of acceleration and fuel economy.